-The Banking Act does not set forth ESG requirements to be satisfied by a licensed bank; however, as discussed in 4.1 Corporate Governance Requirements, under the existing regulatory guidelines, listed banks and listed Bank Holding Companies are required to comply with "Japan's Corporate Governance Code - Seeking Sustainable Corporate Growth and Increased Corporate Value over the Mid- to Long-Term", issued by the Tokyo Stock Exchange, Inc. Accordingly, a listed bank or a listed Bank Holding Company needs to take ESG requirements in the code into consideration.
-In 2021, the code was amended to request listed companies to establish a basic policy and public disclosure procedures regarding sustainability.
+The Banking Act does not set forth ESG requirements to be satisfied by a licensed bank; however, as discussed in 4.1 Corporate Governance Requirements, under existing regulatory guidelines, a listed bank or a listed Bank Holding Company are required to comply with "Japan's Corporate Governance Code - Seeking Sustainable Corporate Growth and Increased Corporate Value over the Mid- to Long-Term", issued by the Tokyo Stock Exchange, Inc. In 2021, the code was amended to request listed companies to establish a basic policy and public disclosures regarding sustainability.
+The FSA also amended statutory disclosure rules in January 2023 for requiring listed companies to include certain sustainability-related matters in annual securities reports and other disclosure materials regarding fiscal years ending March 2023 and afterwards.
+Accordingly, a listed bank or a listed Bank Holding Company need to take into consideration ESG requirements in the code and statutory rules.

-On 12 July 2022, the FSA published a new guidance titled "Supervisory Guidance on Climaterelated Risk Management and Client Engagement" as part of its area-specific supervisory guidance.
-The guidance does not require banks and other financial institutions to comply with specific rules; rather, it clarifies the viewpoints of supervisory dialogues regarding financial institutions' management of climate-related risks as well as engagement with and support for their clients regarding the clients' climate-related risks and opportunities, such as the provision of sustainable finance.
+On 12 July 2022, the FSA published new guidance titled "Supervisory Guidance on Climate-related Risk Management and Client Engagement" as one instance of its area-specific supervisory guidance.
+The guidance does not require banks and other financial institutions to comply with specific rules; rather, the guidance clarifies viewpoints of supervisory dialogues regarding financial institutions' management of climate-related risks as well as engagement with and support for their clients regarding the clients' climate-related risks and opportunities such as provision of sustainable finance.